akeneo/pim-helpcenter/content/updates/connectivity/3-Synchronize-your-product-catalog-more-easily.md

 ::: meta-data type="New" ee-only="false" link-to-doc="https://api.akeneo.com/api-reference.html#get_attributes__code_"
 :::

-To further continue reducing the number of API requests when synchronising your product catalog, we now also send the attribute group labels whenever you ask for attributes.
+To further reduce the number of API requests when syncing your product catalog, we now also send attribute group labels whenever you request attributes.
 Indeed, there is now a new `group_labels` property in the attribute format:
 ```json
 {
     "code": "description",